infobloxopen/infoblox-nios-go-client/parentalcontrol/docs/ParentalcontrolSubscribersiteAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a `ParentalcontrolSubscribersiteAPIParentalcontrolsubscribersiteReferenceGetRequest` struct via the builder pattern
+Other parameters are passed through a pointer to a `ParentalcontrolSubscribersiteAPIReadRequest` struct via the builder pattern

 Name | Type | Description  | Notes